How to start your own business. Practise Self-belief.

 If I knew I could not fail and success was guaranteed I would…

 Get excited about your idea: imagine if success was guaranteed, what would your business look like?
 Stretch your creativity and imagination.
-Of course you’re not superwoman or superman nobody is.
-Powerful image of genius entrepreneur can faze us well as inspire us.
+Of course, you’re not superwoman or superman nobody is.
+A powerful image of a genius entrepreneur can faze us well as inspire us.
 Nobody is brilliant at everything, because nobody’s perfect.
 But you can do whatever you set your mind to by focusing on your strengths, improving weaknesses and hiring the right people to complete your dream.
-Don’t give yourself hard time when you make mistakes (they are learnings) Think positive, believe and you will achieve
+Don’t give yourself a hard time when you make mistakes (they are learnings) Think positive, belief and you will achieve

 Visualise and picture your success

 Look at your achievements

 Picture the business as you wanted it to look.
 Visualise it.
 Create a picture of it in your mind’s eye.
 Make it real in your mind.